Katherine Read, December 2017

 Switzerland became a federal state in 1848.
 It is a confederation of 26 cantons and half-cantons and is the second oldest confederation after the United States of America.
 (See Bovey, G.M. (update by Molina, M. ) The Swiss Legal System and research).
 Switzerland has a romano-germanic legal system in which precedence is given to enacted or written law.
 There is a set order of priority in which the Federal Constitution is the most important and is followed by codes, other federal statutes and administrative regulations.
 The law is divided into public and private law.
 Public law is concerned with the organization of the State and other public bodies.
 It covers constitutional/administrative law, tax law, criminal law and public international law.
 Private law covers law of persons, family law, inheritance and property law.
 (See Dessemontet & Ansay.
 Introduction to Swiss Law.
 2004).

-A new online resource for material relating to foreign constitutions, started in 2010, is World Constitutions Illustrated.
+World Constitutions Illustrated. started in 2010.
 This is a contemporary and historical collection of documents, which is available as part of the IALS subscription to HeinOnline.
 It is available to all users on site at IALS.
 Offsite access is limited to staff and students of IALS, SAS and University of London.
 It includes consolidated and original texts of the Constitution for different periods in time.
 It also provides full text links to a range of historical commentaries and articles about the Swiss Constitution, selected by the editors.

 The website of the Swiss Confederation provides full text access to a non official version of the constitution in a selection of other languages.
 These currently include Spanish, Portuguese, Arabic, Japanese and Nepali.